avocado-framework/avocado/docs/source/future/core/nrunner.rst

 N(ext)Runner
 ============

-This section details the :mod:`avocado.core.nrunner` module, which contains a proposal for the next Avocado test runner implementation.
+This section details the new Avocado architecture.
+At its essence, this new architecture is about making Avocado more capable and flexible, and even though it starts with a major internal paradigm change within the test runner, it will also affect users and test writers.

+The :mod:`avocado.core.nrunner` module was initially responsible for most of the N(ext)Runner code, but as development continues, it's spreading around in the other places in the Avocado source tree, and other components with different and seemingly unrelated names, say the "resolvers" or the "spawners" are pretty much about the N(ext)Runner and are not used in the current (default) architecture.

 Motivation
 ----------

-There are a number of reasons for introducing a different runner architecture and implementation.
+There are a number of reasons for introducing a different architecture and implementation.
 Some of them are related to limitations found in the current implementation, that were found to be too hard to remove without major breakage.
-Other reasons are closely related to missing features that are deemed important.
+Also, missing features that are deemed important were fit better in a different architecture.

 For instance, these are the current limitations of the Avocado test
 runner: